Trade directory · Bloomington metro · Indiana

 Licensing Requirements

-Indiana requires HVAC contractors to hold a state license through the Professional Licensing Agency.
-Must pass PSI exam covering refrigeration, electrical, and mechanical systems.
-Class A license requires 4 years experience or equivalent education.
-Class B requires 2 years experience.
-Renewal every 3 years with 24 hours continuing education.
+Indiana requires HVAC contractors to hold a state contractor license through the Indiana Professional Licensing Agency.
+Must pass PSI examination, provide proof of 4 years experience or equivalent education, carry required insurance, and post surety bond.
+License renewal required every 3 years with continuing education requirements.

 §2